rigel0586/essnusb_v3_fw/ReadMe.md

 3. On Linux Mint 22.1 Python 2 is not available, which causes lhapdf 5 error during compilation (lhapdf 5 requires python 2)<br/>
    Solution: <br/>
    a) Python has to be installed manually or with penv<br/>
-   b) lhapdf 5 to be removed during compilation of geant4 (TODO) - this also has to be tested<br/>
+   b) lhapdf 5 to be removed during compilation of genie (TODO) - this also has to be tested<br/>
 <br/>
 <br/>